andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

 ``Clock``
     A Promela process used to facilitate modelling timeouts.

+``Receiver``
+    The Promela process modelling the test Runner, that also invokes the receive API call.

 ``Sender``
-    A Promela process used to model the RTEMS sender task.

-``Receiver``
-    A Promela process used to model the RTEMS receiver task.
+    A Promela process modelling a singe test Worker that invokes the send API call.

-We envisage two RTEMS tasks
-involved, at most.
-We use two simple binary semaphores to synchronise the tasks.
+Two simple binary semaphores are used to synchronise the tasks.
-We provide some inline definitions to encode (``events``), display (``printevents``), and subtract (``setminus``) events.

-Our Task model only looks at an abstracted version of RTEMS Task states:
+The Task model only looks at an abstracted version of RTEMS Task states:

 ``Zombie``
     used to model a task that has just terminated.
 It can only be deleted.